Hemisphere-Project/HDmx/README.md

 # HDmx
-Simple OSC controllable DMX interface
+Simple OSC to DMX interface

 What is it
 -------------